CFA Institute: Controversies

-In 2019, the CFAI settled with the US DOJ for violating H1B Visa rules when it failed to consider equally qualified US workers for the positions relating to correcting exams.
-The CFA Institute changed their prior policy of paying exam graders as a consequence of the settlement.
+In 2019, CFA Institute settled with the US DOJ for violating H1B Visa rules when it failed to consider equally qualified US workers for the positions relating to correcting exams.
+CFA Institute changed their prior policy of paying exam graders as a consequence of the settlement.

-In June 2025, the Manhattan District Attorney announced that they had indicted Michael Collins for embezzling nearly six million from two companies, one being the CFA Institute.
-Michael Collins was appointed managing director of the CFA Institute in 2016.
+In June 2025, the Manhattan District Attorney announced that they had indicted Michael Collins for embezzling nearly six million from two companies, one being CFA Institute.
+Michael Collins was appointed managing director of CFA Institute in 2016.